Russia: Over 50 people die in Siberian mine | DW | 25.11.2021

 Hopes for the miners trapped underground started fading as time went on, leading to the eventual assumption of their death.

 "The missing miners could have run out of oxygen by as early as lunchtime.
 The self-rescue systems are designed for six hours, with non-intensive use a little longer.
 However, more than 12 hours have passed since the accident.
 There is still no communication with them," a source told Interfax.
-They also noted that no voids with breathable air had yet been discovered.
+They also noted that no voids with breathable air had yet been discovered in rescue efforts.

 Further rescue attempts have been postponed to Friday due to a build-up of methane.